 As they come up with solutions, translate those into specific actions that can be taken (the sooner the better).
 Ideally, these are actions they can take to help solve the issue.
 Sometimes there will be steps for you to take as well.

 Either way, don’t allow the situation to resolve without specific commitments to action.

 7. Finish Strong

-Schedule a specific time where you and the other person will meet to review the actions both of you have taken, their impact, and what comes next.
+Schedule a specific time when you and the other person will meet to review the actions both of you have taken, their impact, and what comes next.
 This is a critical step that prevents this particular dramatic situation from happening again.
 Don’t waste this conversation.
 If you do the drama will be back before you know it.
 Finish strong.

-When you use these seven steps, you’ll prevent unnecessary drama.
+When you use these seven steps, you’ll prevent unnecessary workplace drama.
 Your team will have the tools to deal with problems productively.
 For team members with a more drama-loving personality, walking them through steps 3 – 7 will guide them to more productive behaviors.

 We’d love to hear from you: what’s your best tip to stop workplace drama, calm things down, and help everyone focus on moving forward?

 Share your experiences and insights in the World Workplace Conflict and Collaboration Survey.

 This survey is just a few quick questions to share your experiences and will help us in writing our next book.

 We would really appreciate your help and insights!
 Thank you!!!